linebender/linebender.github.io/content/blog/2025-10-09-tmil-21/index.md

 ## Kurbo

 Kurbo provides data structures and algorithms for curves and vector paths.
-We released [v0.12](https://github.com/linebender/kurbo/releases/tag/v0.12.0) at the start of September, primarily including the new stroking work.
+We released [v0.12](https://github.com/linebender/kurbo/releases/tag/v0.12.0) at the start of September, primarily including the new stroking work, which improves performance considerably over the previous version.
 In addition to the changes in that release, we also performed various optimisations.

 ## Fearless SIMD